 Contract Effective Date: The date the purchase payment is received and applied to the contract.
 In the case of multiple payments, the date is the first payment received.
 The multiple payments must be received within 60 days, unless we agree otherwise.

 Contract Year: The one (1) year period starting on the Contract Date in one (1) calendar year and ending on the date preceding the Contract Anniversary in the following calendar year, and every year thereafter.

+Crediting Period: For an Indexed Interest Option, the period, at the end of which the performance of an Index is measured in order to determine the Interest Earnings that may be credited to an Fixed Interest Account.

+The Crediting Period for an Indexed Interest Option is set forth on the Contract Schedule.

+Fixed Account Interest Rate Guarantee Period.
+The initial period begins on the Contract Date and continues for the period shown on the Contract Schedule.
+Any subsequent guarantee period will begin on the Contract Anniversary that coincides with the end of the preceding guarantee period.

+Fixed Interest Account: An account that earns interest daily at a fixed interest rate declared by Us.
+The interest rate applicable to the Fixed Interest Account will never be less than the Guaranteed Minimum Interest Rate shown on the Contract Schedule.

 Good Order: All the requirements that Ceres Life deems necessary to execute all transactions must be received in Ceres Life Home Office by 4pm EST on a business day to comply with the terms of the Contract.
 The instructions must be sufficiently clear so that Ceres Life doesn’t exercise discretion to follow such instructions.